-Optional: If you desire, you can take 1 tsp of virgin coconut oil or 1 tsp of grassfed ghee with the broth.
+Optional: If you desire, you can take 1 tsp of virgin coconut oil or 1 tsp of grass-fed ghee with the broth.
 Simply mix it into the broth or have it right off the spoon.
-You can also add in a tsp or two of grass-fed collagen protein if you like.
-The protein helps to keep your energy up and reduce cravings &nausea.

 In Between Broth: Enjoy herbal teas and water with apple cider vinegar.